-Meetings of the Board are held quarterly, with an additional meeting to consider the overall strategy, and additional meetings may be convened if necessary.
+Meetings of the Board are held quarterly, and additional meetings may be convened if necessary.
 All directors are provided with comprehensive Board meeting documentation.

 Board subcommittee members are appointed by the Board.
-The subcommittees have their own written terms of reference, duties and authorities as determined by the Board.
+The subcommittee has its own written terms of reference, duties and authorities as determined by the Board.
+There were no related parties on the board.